Troubleshooting¶

 To check calls and analyze code:

-# in that step, we assume that a SF resource has been created beforehand, and we are doing a re-run
+# in that step, we assume that an SF resource has been created beforehand, and we are doing a re-run

 # of the sf-operator in dev mode.